 Step off and notice if your foot feels any warmer, plumper or happier.
 Then do the other side.

-Hiker Calf Pain Relief
+Post Hike Recovery for Calf Pain Relief

 Achilles tendinitis is caused by overuse of the Achilles tendon.
 The Achilles’ tendon is the strong fascial band that binds your calf muscles to your heel bone.
 It can get aggravated by the repetition of hiking in varied terrain.